erasche/tool-dependencies-venv/README.md

 While behaving like a virtualenv (go inside, build software), this virtualenv tracks what was done and builds a `tool_dependenceis.xml` file out of the terminal history.

+## Features

+Currently only a few commands are supported (but PRs/issues welcome!):

+ - wget
+ - cd
+ - mv
+ - chmod
+ - tar
+ - unzip

+And there are a few bugs (e.g. don't unzip more than once, the second one will disappear).

 ## Examples:

 Here's an example console session: